José De León: Cincinnati Reds

 On November 20, 2019, the Rays traded De León to the Cincinnati Reds in exchange for cash considerations or a player to be named later.
 In 2020 for Cincinnati, De León registered an 18.00 ERA with 10 strikeouts in six innings of work across five appearances.

 De León posted a 4.63 ERA in 12 games for the Triple-A Louisville Bats, but struggled to an 8.35 ERA in 9 games with Cincinnati before being designated for assignment on July 19, 2021.
 De León was released by the Reds organization on July 23.

 Boston Red Sox

 On August 4, 2021, De León agreed to a minor league deal with the Boston Red Sox; he was assigned to the Worcester Red Sox.
-He became a free agent at the end of the season.
+De León made two appearances for the rookie-level Florida Complex League Red Sox, allowing two runs on three hits with four strikeouts in two innings pitched.
+He elected free agency following the season on November 7.

 Toronto Blue Jays

-On November 29, 2021, De Leon signed a minor league contract with the Toronto Blue Jays, and received an invitation to spring training.
-He elected free agency on November 10, 2022.
+On November 29, 2021, De León signed a minor league contract with the Toronto Blue Jays organization, and received an invitation to spring training.
+He made three appearances for the rookie-level Florida Complex League Blue Jays and Single-A Dunedin Blue Jays before he was elevated to the Triple-A Buffalo Bisons.
+In 8 games (5 starts), De León logged a 4.35 ERA with 15 strikeouts in 10 1/3 innings pitched.
+He elected free agency following the season on November 10, 2022.

 Minnesota Twins

-On December 13, 2022, De León signed a minor league contract with the Minnesota Twins.
+On December 13, 2022, De León signed a minor league contract with the Minnesota Twins organization.
+He began the 2023 season with the Triple-A St. Paul Saints, where he made 9 appearances and recorded a 3.62 ERA with 26 strikeouts and 1 save in 27.1 innings pitched.
+On May 16, 2023, De León's contract was selected to the active roster.
+During a game against the Detroit Tigers on June 24, De León injured his arm while warming up in the 8th inning after being brought in to pitch.
+To that point in the season, he had recorded a 4.67 ERA with 17 strikeouts in 17 1/3 innings pitched.
+On June 26, it was announced that De León would undergo Tommy John surgery after an MRI revealed a torn ligament in his right elbow.
+Following the season on October 20, De León was removed from the 40-man roster and sent outright to Triple–A St. Paul.
+On October 23, De León elected free agency.